What should be a spare tire?

 If in winter you still have to use a spare summer tyre or a donut, it is better to mount it on the rear axle.
 This is done even when a front tyre is damaged.
 You will have to mount the rear tyre to the front axle, and then fit a spare tyre to the rear axle.

 A donut tyre is not recommended for long distances.
-It is used only to get to the nearest service center.
+It is used only to get to the nearest service centre.
 It is also permissible to use it for short distances ("office - home"), if for some reason you cannot buy a new tyre.

 Tips and recommendations